-One of the best ways to develop an organized, practical, and effective practice routine is to learn jazz standards.
+One of the best ways to develop an organized and effective practice routine is to learn jazz standards.

 Standards are a universal language you can use to communicate with other jazz musicians.

-Even if you’ve never met those musicians before a jam session, you can still make music together.
+Even if you’ve never met those musicians before, you can still make music together.

-They’re also the backbone of the rich history of jazz recordings, as every great jazzer has performed standards throughout their careers.
+They’re also the backbone of the rich history of jazz recordings, as every notable jazzer has performed standards throughout their careers.

-For myriad reasons, these American Songbook tunes have found their way into the jazz lexicon, and are here to stay.
+For many reasons, these American songbook tunes have found their way into the jazz lexicon, and are here to stay.

-Because they’re an important aspect of learning how to play Jazz, standards make up the core of any efficient practice routine.
+Because they’re an important aspect of learning to play jazz, standards make up the core of an efficient practice routine.

 Working chords, scales, arpeggios, and licks is a good way to learn about the guitar.

-But, working those same devices through standards is the best way to learn how to play jazz music.
+But, working those devices through standards is the best way to learn to play jazz.

-In this lesson, you’ll expand your jazz repertoire and build fretboard knowledge along the way.
+In this lesson, you expand your jazz repertoire and build fretboard knowledge along the way.